 Absences and Late Work

 - Most homework assignments are unfinished class assignments.
-Long term projects may include weekends.
+Long term projects may occasionally include weekends.

-- Assignments are posted weekly on the class website, daily in class, and daily slides and reminders can be found on Google Classroom.
-Time is given each class period to record homework in student planners.
+- Assignments are posted weekly on the class website and on the classroom whiteboard.
+Daily slides and reminders can be found on Google Classroom.
+Time is given each Monday to record homework in student planners.
 Parents are encouraged to check planners nightly.

 - Absences: Students have one day for every day they are absent to make up work.
-It is the student’s responsibility to obtain the work missed from absences by checking the absent work files for handouts, Google Classroom for Slides, and checking in with Mrs. Sullivan before school or at break about anything else.
+It is the student’s responsibility to obtain the work missed from absences by checking the absent work files for handouts, Google Classroom for Slides, and checking in with Mrs. Sullivan outside of instruction time.

 - If a student is present on the day the assignment was given, but absent on the due date, the student must adhere to the originally set due date, or upon his/her first day back to class.

-- If absent on a test day, students have one week to make up test.
+- If absent on a test/quiz day, students have one week to make up test/quiz.
 It is the student’s responsibility to arrange time with Mrs. Sullivan for the makeup.

-- If a student misses class due to an activity in another class (ex.
-Choir, band, etc.), assignments are still due on the due date, even if you’re not in class.
+- Field Trips: If a student misses class due to a school activity (ex.
+Choir, band, etc.), assignments are still due on the due date, even if he/she is not in class.
 Prior communication is key.

 - Late work: If an assignment is turned in late, the MOST it can earn is 75%, if the assignment is complete and thoughtful.
-All late work should be turned in by the end of the unit.
+All late work must be turned in by the end of the unit to earn late credit.

 - Technology is not always reliable.
 Remember that there are many resources on campus, including the library, available to students in case there are printer, computer, and/or internet issues at home.